akshathakulkarni/FamilyMatters/README.md

 # Family Matters

 Family Matters is a project implemented with PREN stack (PostgreSQL, React, Express, Node JS).
-This project allows users to create an account, add family members, create events, lists, reciepes, contacts and even to have a weekly meal planner.
+This project allows users to create an account, add family members, create events, lists, recipes, contacts and even to have a weekly meal planner.
 Each feature allows creating, updating and deleting.
 With the help of this webapp, a family can manage all of her day to day schedule all in one place.

 Here is a snap shot of the app's view on the browser :